makima-ai/makima/README.md

    bun run index.ts
    ```

-For detailed setup instructions and configuration options, please refer to our [Installation Guide](docs/installation.md).

 ## Usage

 After starting the server, you can interact with the Makima API to create agents, manage threads, and integrate tools.
 Here's a basic example of creating a new agent: